aleyna34131/privacyidea/doc/policies/user.rst

 type: ``bool``

-This action allows the user to view and search the audit log for actions with his own tokens.
+This action allows the user to view and search the audit log for actions with their own tokens.

 To learn more about the audit log, see :ref:`audit`.